PaddlePaddle/book/label_semantic_roles/README.en.md

 This example illustrates the simplicity of sequence tagging because (1) shallow syntactic analysis reduces the precision requirement of syntactic analysis; (2) pruning candidate arguments is removed; 3) argument identification and tagging are finished at the same time.
 Such unified methods simplify the procedure, reduce the risk of accumulating errors and boost the performance further.

-In this tutorial, our SRL system is built as an end-to-end system via neural network.
+In this tutorial, our SRL system is built as an end-to-end system via a neural network.
 We take only text sequences, without using any syntactic parsing results or complex hand-designed features.
-We give public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) as an example to illustrate: given a sentence and it's predicates, identify the corresponding arguments and their semantic roles by sequence tagging method.
+We give public dataset [CoNLL-2004 and CoNLL-2005 Shared Tasks](http://www.cs.upc.edu/~srlconll/) as an example to illustrate: given a sentence and it's predicated, identify the corresponding arguments and their semantic roles by sequence tagging method.

 ## Model